The Duplicate Content and SEO Connection: What Digital Marketers Need to Know

 2. Leverage Canonical Tags to Consolidate Duplicate Content

 Canonical tags are essential tools to manage duplicate content, enabling you to clearly signal your preferred URL to search engines.
-By implementing canonical tags, you're explicitly guiding search engines—especially Google—toward the primary, authoritative version of your content, effectively resolving duplicate-content confusion.
+By implementing canonical tags, you're explicitly guiding search engines toward the primary, authoritative version of your content, thereby resolving duplicate content confusion.

 When Google encounters multiple URLs containing identical or very similar content, it struggles to identify which page to rank.
 According to Moz’s 2023 Technical SEO report, canonical tags can successfully resolve up to 90% of indexing issues caused by duplicate content.